How Custom Leggings Are Produced at Scale

 • International wholesale programs

-The most common mistake I see is this:
+The most common mistake:

 The Core Systems Behind Scalable Leggings Production

-System Why It Matters at Scale
+System Why It Matters

-Fabric lot control Prevents color & stretch variation
+Fabric Lot Control Prevents color & stretch variation

-Pattern locking Ensures size consistency
+Pattern Locking Ensures size consistency

-Sewing SOPs Keeps seam quality stable
+Sewing SOPs Maintains seam quality

-Inline QC Catches issues early
+Inline QC Detects issues early

-Without these, scaling increases risk instead of profit.
+Without these systems, scaling increases risk—not profit.

 Step-by-Step: How Custom Leggings Are Produced at Scale